 - All Treasure Valley Friends Churches

-NNU will match a church award for two semesters each school year, until work is completed on the first bachelor's degree for a traditional full-time undergraduate student.
+NNU will match a church award of $175 for fall and spring semesters each school year, until work is completed on the first bachelor's degree for a traditional full-time undergraduate student.
 This scholarship must be applied to tuition costs.

 NYI and Regional Main Event scholarships*: Awards given to students in recognition of excellence in various areas of talent as well as quizzing competitions within the district (NYI) and/or Region (Main Event) each year.
 NYI awards can be won at a local or national (Q or NYC) level.